Kaylotura/buster-world/proposal.md

 * Icon (An image that is rendered on the World screen)
 * Time (A timed count of how long the player has been surviving)
 * Location (Coordinates representing where to render the Icon on the World)
-* Facing (The direction a character is facing, which is which direction to launch grapple)

 ### World
 The visual background and setting of the game.